Teleport Slack Plugin Setup

 If you're using other plugins, you might want to create different users and roles for different plugins

-access-plugin role and user to perform the approval.
-We export the identity files, using
+access-plugin role and user to approve access requests.
+We export the identity files to this plugin using

 tctl auth sign --format=tls --user=access-plugin --out=auth --ttl=2190h